 (3) Nothing in this section affects the operation of the Director of Public Prosecutions Act 1991 section 11.

+(3A) A prosecution for an offence under the Road Traffic (Vehicles) Act 2012 section 29(1) requires the approval of a prescribed person or a person of a prescribed class of persons.

+(3B) Failure to comply with subsection (3A) does not affect the validity of the prosecution notice.

+[Section 105 amended by No. 8 of 2012 s.
+219.]

 106. When a prosecution can be commenced

 (1) A prosecution of a person for an offence under any of the following provisions must be commenced within 2 years after the date on which the offence was allegedly committed —